videolan/x265/doc/reST/cli.rst

 	Enable adaptive quantization
 	It scales the quantization step size according to the spatial activity of one coding unit relative to frame average spatial activity.
-This AQ method utilizes the minimum variance of sub-unit in each coding unit to represent the coding unit’s spatial complexity.
+This AQ method utilizes the minimum variance of sub-unit in each coding unit to represent the spatial complexity of the coding unit.

 .. option:: --qp-adaptation-range